 Have you ever recorded an ADpak to tape?

 A popular discussion in the drum world is whether you can make a drum plugin sound like real drums.
-Addictive Drums is obviously impressive, but do you think it can achieve this feat?
+“Addictive Drums” is obviously impressive, but do you think it achieves this feat?

-The way I see it, Addictive Drums 2 isn’t just for making acoustically accurate drum sounds.
+The way I see it, “Addictive Drums 2” isn’t just for making acoustically accurate drum sounds.
 You can use pitch envelopes, distortion and other processing to make it sound like a lot of different things.

 We have a lot of people who use it for electronic and hip-hop stuff too.
-Nine inch Nails have used the Studio Kits on Addictive Drums on albums like “With Teeth” and “The Slip“.
+Nine inch Nails have used the Studio Kits on “Addictive Drums” on albums like “With Teeth” and “The Slip“.
 On some tracks, you can even hear what presets were used.
-There’s an Eminem album that has a lot of AD usage too, though I can’t remember which one it was right now.
-Movie composers use AD as well.
-I met Harry Gregson-Williams in LA a few years ago.
-He should me his soundtrack work for the 2010 movie “Unstoppable", and it features an aggressive drum composition from Addictive Drums during the action scenes.
+There’s an Eminem album that has a lot of “AD” usage too, though I can’t remember which one it was right now.
+Movie composers use “AD” as well.
+I met Harry Gregson-Williams in LA a few years ago, and he showed me his soundtrack work for the 2010 movie “Unstoppable“, which features an aggressive drum composition from “Addictive Drums” during the action scenes.

-It’s hard to keep track of everything that Addictive Drums gets used on.
-I hear it in so many places.
-Many people prefer to not talk about their use of it, and keep it as a secret, haha.
+It’s hard to keep track of everything that “Addictive Drums” gets used on.
+I hear it in so many things.

 We’ve had a cautious approach to dealing with piracy, because we know that people will always find a way to download and crack your software.
-We did a survey many years ago, and found out that many people who pirated AD eventually became paying customers.
+We did a survey many years ago, and found out that many people who pirated “AD” eventually became paying customers.
 When they realized how much they liked it, and reached a point where they had to take the next step in their music careers, they preferred to buy it.
 Piracy isn’t to be endorsed, but we understand how it converts into paying customers.
 We’d rather spend time and resources on making new, cool stuff than to overly combat that.

 Blue Oyster: I wasn’t a part of that.
-When AD1 came out, they recorded the “Studio" packs, which were recorded at Decibel Studios.
+When “AD1” came out, they came with the “Studio Rock“, “Studio Pop” and “Studio Prog” packs that were recorded at Decibel Studios.
 After that, it took over a year before XLN released additional expansions.
-Since AD1 had 3 default kits, the company felt that an expansion also had to have 3 kits.
-There's a studio called 301 Studios, in Solna, were XLN recorded the Blue Oyster, Black Oyster and Retroplex, in addition to Jazz Brushes, Jazz Sticks and Funk.
-All 6 were recorded at the same time.
-The Blue Osyter, Black Oyster and Retroplex came out first as a "Retropak", and the others after that.
+Since “AD1” had three default kits, the company felt that an expansion also had to have three kits.
+So they went to 301 Studios in Solna to record the “Blue Oyster”, “Black Oyster” and “Retroplex“, in addition to “Jazz Brushes“, “Jazz Sticks” and “Funk“.
+All six were recorded at the same time.

-Black Velvet: I wasn’t a part of that either, haha.
+Black Velvet: I wasn’t a part of that either.
 But what I can say is that it was the first kit XLN ever recorded.
-It was meant to provide usable sounds for the prototype version of Addictive Drums 1.
-It was recorded at a studio called King Side, which was started by the crew from Polar Studios, which was ABBA’s studio in the 70’s and 80’s.
-It has a huge gym-sized room where XLN recorded the Black Velvet.
-However, something went wrong during the recording process, and they only ended up with the kick, snare and 4 toms, with just about enough samples for it to be usable.
+It was meant to provide usable sounds for the prototype version of Addictive Drums 1, and was recorded at a studio called Kingside, which was started by the crew from Polar Studios.
+It has a huge gym-sized room where XLN recorded “Black Velvet”.
+However, something went wrong during the recording process, and they only ended up with the kick, snare and four toms, with just about enough samples for it to be usable.
 They didn’t have hi-hats, cymbals or percussion.
 I received the prototype sounds when I arrived at XLN, and felt strongly that we needed to complete them.
-Prior to me arriving at XLN, they had recorded Zildjian cymbals for the AD1 kits, but got into a trademark issue with them, and couldn’t use their image or names in our plugins.
-Because of that, they had to go in and re-rerecord with Sabian cymbals instead, which we used in the Studio packs.
-So when they brought me on, I had a meeting with Zildijan’s Product Manager at MusikMesse.
-I’d only been on board for two weeks.
-He was really nice, and he helped me get clearance to use the names.
+Prior to me arriving at XLN, they had recorded Zildjian cymbals for the “AD1” kits, but got into a trademark issue with Zildijan, and couldn’t use their image or names the plugins.
+Because of that, they had to re-rerecord with Sabian cymbals instead, which we used in the “Studio” packs.
+So when XLN brought me on, I had a meeting with Zildijan’s Product Manager at MusikMesse.
+I’d only been on board for two weeks, but he was really nice, and he helped me get clearance to use the names.
 Some years later we took the decision to release the Kingside recording along with the Zildjian cymbals as “Black Velvet”.

 Vintage Dry: That one was fun to record.
 The studio we worked at is called INGRID, and was built in 1969.
 I was formerly called KMH Studios.
 The team of people who work there now have done a great job of conserving it’s 70s sound.
 The desk is an API Legacy, with a mix of 550a’s and 550b’s, and 512–like pre-amps.
-We were aiming for both the dry pop-rock sound heard on Neil Young records, as well as the disco sound from the 70s period.
+We were aiming for both the dry pop-rock sound heard on Neil Young records, as well as the disco sound from the 70s.
 INGRID had great drums for that.
-We used an old ’68 Silver sparkle Ludwig kit, and and a really thick 70s Sonar kick and snare.
+We used an old ’68 Silver sparkle Ludwig kit, and a really thick 70s Sonor kick and snare.
 We felt like the tom matched both breakables, so just by changing the kick and snare, we went from a Neil Young sound to an ABBA sound.

 What’s your best-selling pack at this point?

-It’s the Fairfax Vol 1.
+It’s the “Fairfax Vol 1“.
 I love that pack myself, so it’s not surprising.

-Wrapping up, tell me a bit more about the newly released United Pop kit.
+Wrapping up, tell me a bit more about the newly released “United Pop” kit.

-(XLN Audio at United Recording, working on the United Pop pack)
+(XLN Audio at United Recording, working on the “United Pop” pack)

-I just remembered that I never asked anything about Addictive Keys.
-Sorry about that....
+I just remembered that I never asked anything about “Addictive Keys“.
+Sorry about that.

 No worries.
-We have so many different types of users that use Addictive Drums, but Addictive Keys only seems to attract the high-end pros.
+We have so many different types of users that use “Addictive Drums”, but “Addictive Keys” only seems to attract the high-end pros.
 Those customers email our support to say how much they love it.
-But we kind of knew from the beginning that AD Keys is a niche product, because you need to be able to play keys or program very well, as opposed to Addictive Drums, which comes with MIDIpacks.
+But we kind of knew from the beginning that “AD Keys” was a niche product, because you need to be able to play keys or program very well, as opposed to “Addictive Drums”, which comes with MIDI packs.